rodion-goritskov/test-analytics-ng/README.md

 How to build?
 ----------------
-You need Maven (http://maven.apache.org/) to build the test-analytics-ng project
+You need Maven (http://maven.apache.org/) to build the test-analytics-ng project.

 1. Clone this repo